-For 2018, only 12 diesel vehicles offered in U.S. (guess who has most)
+For 2018, only a dozen diesel vehicles on sale in U.S. (guess who has most)

 With the permanent end of diesel sales in the U.S. by three VW Group brands—Volkswagen, Audi, and Porsche—the number of diesel passenger cars and light trucks has plummeted.

-In fact, for the 2018 model year thus far, there are only 11.
+In fact, for the 2018 model year thus far, there are only 11 basic models listed in an annual publication issued by the EPA, along with a handful more certified since it was produced.

 One of the two companies offering the largest number of them may come as a surprise, too.

-That number could rise, if Fiat Chrysler obtains EPA certification for its EcoDiesel versions of the Ram 1500 and Jeep Grand Cherokee.

 DON'T MISS: Diesels Still Needed For Truck Fuel Economy Despite VW Scandal: Advocate (Feb 2016)

+Adding in different drive setups (all-wheel drive versus either front- or real-wheel drive alone) and body styles (wagon or hatchback versus sedan) produces roughly 30 different vehicle configurations.

+You see the start of a full list in the EPA's Fuel Economy Guide Model Year 2018 (on page 33).

-Until then, however, those 12 vehicles comprise the sole light-duty models you can buy with a diesel engine that's been certified by the EPA.
+The EPA's list, plus two recently certified vehicles, comprises the complete roster of light-duty models you can buy with a diesel engine that have been certified by the EPA.

-Eleven of the vehicles are listed in an Automotive News piece published Thursday (registration may be required).

-It notes that General Motors offers five diesel models: one passenger car (the Chevrolet Cruze), two crossover utilities (Chevy Equinox and GMC Terrain), and two mid-size pickup trucks (Chevrolet Colorado and GMC Canyon).
+General Motors offers five diesel models: one passenger car (the Chevrolet Cruze), two crossover utilities (Chevy Equinox and GMC Terrain), and two mid-size pickup trucks (Chevrolet Colorado and GMC Canyon).

 The piece also lists four separate models from a somewhat unexpected maker: Jaguar Land Rover.

-Note: EDITOR'S NOTE: This article was first published on September 29, 2017.
-We updated it on January 12, 2018.